We Pay 25% referral fee for Buyers and Seller Introductions

 EXCEPTION: We will make an exception to anyone who can make a referral where 3 conditions are met.

-In this scenario, we will make the Sell side fee 4% and the Buy side fee 2%, so the referral fee becomes 25% of the majority side (equal to 1% of the entire transaction).
+In this scenario, we will make the Sell side fee 4% and the Buy side fee 2%, so the referral fee becomes 25% of the majority side (equal to 1% of the entire transaction when the commission is 6%).

 |